Parks and Recreation “Two Funerals” Spoilers Ahead

 After failing to find a replacement Mayor, April suggests that Ben be the one to take the job but he doesn’t want to do it again, and he feels that there’s someone more fitted.
 The job is then given to Garry and even though he wanted to retire, he takes it without hesitation.
 It’s so nice that they’re giving Garry the opportunity to really do something big.
 And his shining moment came during his inauguration.
 It involved a thrown, flying, and the classic hit “All My Life.”

 After realizing that death comes too quickly and he may miss his chance, Leslie helps Tom find ways to propose to Lucy.
 But with all their elaborate options, Tom plans to recreate their first date and changing it up a little bit.
 On their first date, Tom had a card trick planned that failed, but this trick ends up succeeding because on one of the cards, he writes “will you marry me”.
 Lucy says yes, Tom says yay, and Leslie cries.
 Is there anything more beautiful in the world than a gorgeous thoughtful proposal?!
 Nope, I don’t think so.
-Aziz Ansari brings so much warmth and sweetness to Tom’s fabulous character and it’s during scenes like this where the actor’s gifts are showcased most wonderfully.
+Aziz Ansari brings so much warmth and sweetness to Tom’s fabulous character and it’s during scenes like this that the actor’s gifts are showcased most wonderfully.
 I loved how genuinely sincere the moment was and how it truly felt authentic for the character.

-Donna finds Ron a new barber and the two of them manage to have engaging conversation with one another indicating that a) Donna can do no wrong and b) Ron’s found a new barber.
+Donna finds Ron a new barber and the two of them manage to have an engaging conversation with one another indicating that a) Donna can do no wrong and b) Ron’s found a new barber.

 Top Three Favorite Quotes: